Olivia Culpo is opening up about her personal health battle, as reported by People magazine, Fox News, and many other media outlets.

 A few hours later, the model followed up on her Instagram Stories with another example of why it’s so important to visit the doctor sooner rather than later.

-“The reason why I’m so passionate about talking about this is that Dr. ALiabadi tells me about people who come to her in their 30s, 40s, 50s, 60s about not having been able to have kids,” she said,
+“The reason why I’m so passionate about talking about this is that Dr. Aliabadi tells me about people who come to her in their 30s, 40s, 50s, 60s about not having been able to have kids,” she said,

 “The thing that’s so sad about that is because they may have had endometriosis that may have affected their fertility in some way and if they had caught it earlier, they could have frozen their eggs,” Culpo explained.
 “There would have been more options.”